 The Build Back Better Plan, Save Your Tax Dollars Before The Year’s End

 President Joe Biden’s proposed Build Back Better plan, which has passed in the House of Representatives, is aimed at investing in infrastructure, children’s education, and green energy.
-Because of the spending involved to accomplish these goals, we advise everybody to take a look at their tax strategy to make sure they are prepared for the coming changes.
+Because of the proposed tax changes to pay for accomplishing these goals, we advise everybody to take a look at their tax strategy to make sure they are prepared for the coming changes.

 What’s In the Bill?

-Before we talk about all the ways you can save money on your taxes this year, let’s briefly review the major provisions of this proposal that may have an impact on your taxation, then touch on a few possible solutions.
+Before we talk about all the ways you can save money on your taxes this year, let’s briefly review the major provisions of this proposal that may have an impact on your taxation, whether you have your own practice or work for a healthcare provider, then touch on a few possible solutions.

 Individual Tax Changes

-One of the most frequent questions we receive is regarding how individual taxes will change with the current proposed legislation.
-The bill does include higher rates, but those rates will only be targeting the top, most wealthy, earners.
+One of the most frequent questions we receive is in regards to how individual taxes will change with the current proposed legislation.
+The bill does include higher rates but those rates will only be targeting the top, most wealthy, earners.
 Those making over $10 million per year jointly will be taxed an additional 5% on the existing 37% they are already taxed.
 On top of that, those making over $25 million per year will be taxed an additional 3% making the total tax rate 45%.

-This does not include pre-existing state and local taxes, which puts almost every state’s tax rate above 50.
+This does not include pre-existing state and local taxes, which puts almost every state’s tax rate at approximately 50%.
 This is because of the additional charges you can have within individual taxation, such as net investment income, net investment income in the past, and passive income activities.

 Net Investment Income